hoangtv1899/ParFlow-NN/Readme.md

 ### Virtualenv

-If you prefer to use `pip` in a `venv`, a `requirements.txt` is provided.
-Use this to create the virtual environment, activate it, and then install the dependencies.
+If you prefer to use `pip` in a `venv`, create the virtual environment, activate it, and then install the package.
 ```
 python3 -m venv env
 source env/bin/activate
-pip install -r requirements.txt
+pip install -e .
 ```

+We recommend installing the `parflow-nn` package in `develop` mode (the `-e` flag in `pip install -e .`) while this package is actively under development, so that you can tweak your local copy of the code easily if you need to, and observe the changes.

 If you wish to leverage an available GPU, first install and configure the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) for your platform.
 You're most